mac-can/KvaserCAN-Library/README.md

 Note: _**Leaf Pro HS v2** devices can currently only be operated in **CAN 2.0 mode**!_

+### Testing

+The XCode project for the trial program includes a xctest target with one test suite for each CAN API V3 **C** interface function.
+To run the test suites or single test cases two CAN devices are required.
+General test settings can be change in the file `Settings.h`.

 ## Known Bugs and Caveats

 - For a list of known bugs and caveats see tab [Issues](https://github.com/mac-can/MacCAN-KvaserCAN/issues) in the GitHub repo.